 2. Once you’ve painted all the molds with chocolate, just let them sit at room temperature to cool and harden.

 3. Now it’s time to make the fondant filling.
-You’re going to put 1 cube of butter and 8 ounces of white dipping chocolate into a heat-resistant bowl.
+You’re going to put 1 stick of butter (1/2 cup) and 8 ounces of white dipping chocolate into a heat-resistant bowl.

 4. On the stove in a large, heavy pan, you’re going to mix 2 cups of sugar, 3/4 cup evaporated milk, and 20 large marshmallows (or 2 cups of miniature marshmallows).